Wolvend/OriGene/README.md

 ## 5. Demo
 ![Image](assets/gif-1080.gif)

 ## 6. Getting Started

 1. **Deploy the MCP Server**
    OriGene relies on the MCP Server, which aggregates more than 600 bioinformatics tools.
-Follow the guidelines in  https://github.com/GENTEL-lab/OrigeneMCP.git to deploy the MCP service and record the server endpoint (for example,http://xxx.xx.xx.xx).
+Follow the guidelines in  [Origene MCP](https://github.com/GENTEL-lab/OrigeneMCP.git) to deploy the MCP service and record the server endpoint (for example,http://xxx.xx.xx.xx).

 2. **Configure OriGene**
    Edit `src/local_deep_research/_settings/.secrets.toml` and fill in the MCP server URL together with your LLM API keys.
 Because OriGene is model-agnostic, you can freely switch between different base models or customize additional settings.